Improvements to the NSO Farside Mapping Pipeline: Noise Reduction Updates: Updates and Improvements

 \subsection{Changes to Calibration Strategy: Variable Averaging}

-When the component maps for each composite are combined in the legacy pipeline, each pixel is averaged by the total number of component maps within the composite.
+When the 24 hour phase shift maps for each composite are combined in the legacy pipeline, each pixel is averaged by the total number of 24 hour phase shift maps within the composite.
 The result of this is a deadening signal at the most critical moment, when active regions are about to cross the Sun's east limb, before they return to face the earth.
 This problem has been persistent across a variety of produced farside maps.
 This averaging equation is as follows:

 Where $\bar{P}$ is the average pixel value, ${n_T}$ is the total number of contributing maps, and ${P_i}$ is the pixel value from each of the contributing maps \\

 To prevent the signal dampening at the solar limb, the updated pipeline includes a variable averaging method, where each pixel is only averaged by the number of maps which contribute to that individual pixel.
 This is implemented as follows: